 What does a service-dominant logic really mean for manufacturing firms?

-In parallel with the product-to-service transition in the manufacturing industries, service-dominant logic has emerged as arguably the most challenging recent scholarly marketing debate.
-The objectives of this work are: (1) to delineate the distinct differences between a product-to-service transition and a transition from a goods-dominant to a service-dominant logic, (2) to discuss what these transitions mean for industry and academia, and (3) to suggest a revised definition of industrial product/service systems (IPS2) more in line with service-dominant logic.
-A transition to service-dominant logic implies much more than an increased emphasis on services; it implies a reframing of the purpose of the firm and its role in value co-creation.
+Service infusion is a major global business trend in manufacturing industries.
+This means that firms strategically increase their service orientation in order to increase profit margins.
+In parallel to this development, the service-dominant logic has emerged as arguably the most challenging recent scholarly marketing debate.
+Positioning service as dominant in marketing logic clearly challenges traditional practice, given that much of marketing theory originated from a goods-dominant view.
+However, there are several misconceptions of what this logic means, leading to erroneous managerial implications.
+Therefore, the objective is to (1) explain the distinct difference between a product-service transition and a transition from goods-dominant to service-dominant logic, and (2) discuss what these transitions mean for industry and academia.
+For example, a transition to service-dominant logic implies much more than an increased emphasis on the firm’s product-service systems; it implies a reframing of the purpose of the firm and its collaborative role in value co-creation.

 Place, publisher, year, edition, pages